CLIP-Guided Backdoor Defense through Entropy-Based Poisoned Dataset Separation: Detailed Analysis of Resistance to Adaptive Attacks

 \subsection{Experimental Results and Analysis}

 Table \ref{tab:adaptive} summarizes the effectiveness of our CGD defense against adaptive attacks.
 The results demonstrate strong resistance to both strategies.

 \begin{enumerate} \item \textbf{Adaptive-SIG Methods:} After applying our defense, the Attack Success Rate (ASR) drops significantly, remaining below 2.4\%.
-Although some weakly poisoned samples with minimal trigger strength exceed our detection threshold, all strongly triggered samples—those posing the most significant threat—are effectively identified and unlearned (Fig. \ref{fig:adasig}).
-This outcome indicates that while the attackers' efforts increase the stealthiness of the triggers, our defense remains robust against the more impactful threats.
+Although some weakly poisoned samples with minimal trigger strength exceed our detection threshold, most strongly triggered samples in the evaluated runs are identified and unlearned (Fig. \ref{fig:adasig}).
+This outcome indicates that while the attackers' efforts increase the stealthiness of the triggers, our defense remains robust against the more impactful threats in these experiments.

 \item \textbf{Feature Mixing Backdoor (FMB) Attack:} The ASR after defense is consistently low, under 1.2\% for both one-to-one and all-to-one scenarios.
 As shown in Fig. \ref{fig:fmb}, the CLIP model may exhibit uncertainty when predicting correct labels for mixed-feature images, but it also assigns high cross-entropy scores to the attackers' target labels.
 This dual uncertainty ensures that the poisoned samples are spotted by our defense mechanism, rendering the FMB attack ineffective. \end{enumerate}